rissh/ReactRouteAppwrite/video-notes.md

 **`loginUser` Method**

-Import `account` from `appwriteConfig` and add the following to the loginUser method
+Import `account` from `appwriteConfig` and add the following to the loginuser method

 ```jsx
 //utils/AuthContext.jsx